 Physical thinking training and experimental operation with the characteristics of Oxfam University

 British Physics Olympiad Camp (China) Invitation

-We would like to extend our sincere invitation to the top ranked students in BPhO round 1 to participate in our second BPhO Physics Camp in China, held from July 9th to 12th.
+We would like to extend our sincere invitation to the top ranked students in BPhO round 1 to participate in our seventh BPhO Physics Camp in China, held from July 22nd to 25th.

 The British Physics Olympiad is a charitable trust overseen by a committee of trustees.
 It was initiated in 1979,and has been used as a qualifier for selection into the UK Physics Team for the International Physics Olympiad from 1983.
 The BPhO is hosted by University of Oxford.
 ASDAN China and the British Physics Olympiad committee have been working together to bring the competition to China since 2016.

 The Physics Camp aims to develop future physicists by offering different experiment-based learning opportunities.
 These activities will increase students' interest for exploring physics further.
 The camp will help improve their key skills in learning physics, such as observation and logical thinking skills.
 Head coaches from the UK will bring in the most updated learning materials and teaching methods to China.
 Most are experienced physics professors from top universities such as the University of Cambridge and the University of Oxford, as well as head teachers from top high schools.

 Congratulations to all the students selected.
 We believe you would have a great and unique learning experience during the camp.

 Date: 22nd - 25th, July 2023